-We reproduced two published models that predict genetic redundancy in A. thaliana paralogs (Cusack et al., 2021; Ezoe et al., 2021) including our inter-species chromatin states distance metrics.
-To define state distance metrics, we first binned different genomic features (promoters and genes) into a fixed number of windows and computed both, presence (1 = present; 0 = absent) and frequency (% of bp covered in a window) vectors for each state and gene.
-Additionally, we also included a third type of vector being each element the frequency of a particular state over a non-binned genomic feature.
-Lastly, distinct distance metrics were calculated between genes of the same paralog pair comparing equivalent vectors using philentropy package (Drost, 2018).
+We reproduced two published models that predict genetic redundancy in A. thaliana paralogs (Cusack et al., 2021; Ezoe et al., 2021), including our interspecies CS distance metrics.
+To define state distance metrics, we first binned different genomic features (promoters and genes) into a fixed number of windows and computed both presence (1 = present; 0 = absent) and frequency (% of bp covered in a window) vectors for each state and gene.
+Additionally, we included a third type of vector, with each element having the frequency of a particular state over a non-binned genomic feature.
+Lastly, distinct distance metrics were calculated between genes of the same paralog pair, comparing equivalent vectors using the philentropy package (Drost, 2018).

-To reproduce both studies we followed the workflow originally stablished for the best performing model.
-In brief, for the model described by Ezoe, Shirai and Hanada, 2021 feature selection was executed by two-tailed Wilcoxon rank sum test p-values between pairs labeled as redundant or divergent followed by logistic regression relative importance to examine the explanatory weights of the best variables.
-Due to the fact that this model is designed to perform genome-wide predictions and that only some of the distance state metrics could be informative, a small number of features is desirable.
-We combined the information of the best scored features into a single metric defined as custom chromatin state metric (CCSM) (Supplementary Table S3).
-To compare the performance of logistic regression models using different set of features we calculated the AUC-ROC and AU-PRC values.
-All the analysis were conducted in R software environment (Team R Development Core 2013).
+To reproduce both studies, we followed the workflow originally established for the best-performing model.
+In brief, for the model described by Ezoe, Shirai and Hanada (2021) feature selection was executed by two-tailed Wilcoxon rank sum test p-values between pairs labelled as redundant or divergent, followed by logistic regression relative importance to examine the explanatory weights of the best variables.
+Since this model is designed to perform genome-wide predictions and only some of the distance state metrics could be informative, a small number of features are desirable.
+We combined the information of the best-scored features into a single metric defined as the custom chromatin state metric (CCSM) (Supplementary Table S3).
+To compare the performance of logistic regression models using different sets of features, we calculated the AUC-ROC and AU-PRC values.
+All the analyses were conducted in the R software environment (Team R Development Core, 2013).

-On the other hand, in the model developed by Cusack et al., 2021 multiple transformations and interpretations of the same feature were included so all the distance state metrics were considered.
-Only the available extreme (RD4) and inclusive (RD9) redundancy gene pair sets were analyzed deleting variables identified as mispredictors in the main article.
+However, in the model developed by Cusack et al. (2021), multiple transformations and interpretations of the same feature were included; thus, all distance state metrics were considered.
+Only the available extreme (RD4) and inclusive (RD9) redundancy gene pair sets were analysed, deleting variables identified as mispredictors in the main article.
 Non-redundant gene pairs were randomly downsampled to generate balanced cross-validation sets.
-Feature selection was executed by random forest top 200 best transformed variables (determined by the feature importance) for sets without (RD4-RD9) and with (RD4C-RD9C) chromatin information.
-The C value for SVM algorithm was set as hyperparamenter during the tunning.
-To measure SVM performance using different feature sets we calculated AUC-ROC and AU-PRC values.
-All the analyses were conducted using the pipeline implemented and developed by the authors (https://github.com/ShiuLab/ML-Pipeline).
+Feature selection was executed using random forest top 200 best transformed variables (determined by feature importance) for sets without (RD4–RD9) and with (RD4C–RD9C) chromatin information.
+The C value for the SVM algorithm was set as a hyperparameter during tuning.
+To measure SVM performance using different feature sets, we calculated AUC-ROC and AU-PRC values.
+All analyses were conducted using the pipeline implemented and developed by the authors (https://github.com/ShiuLab/ML-Pipeline).

 Genome-wide redundancy predictions